cccriscv/RISCV-Simulator/README.md

 # RISCV Simulator

 ## Description

 This project is a lab for Architecture Design, PKU.
+The simulator can explain most of the instructions in RISCV RV64I ISA and simulate the process of the program being executed.

 ### What's this project about?
 The simulator takes the executable file(compiled by riscv64-unknown-elf-gcc) as input.
 It reads the elf-related info such as: